 3. Create the import template file:

 3.1.
-In the top menu, select Database > Tasks > Import Data.
+On the menu bar, select Database > Tasks > Import Data.

 3.2.
 Select CSV and load a CSV source file that you have already placed in the folder.
 Then click Next.